Articles in Category: Editorials

 Yes, it’s possible.
 But you might want to ask a different question that will result in a more helpful answer.

 Technical aptitude and skills are important, of course.
-But perhaps as important is the ability to relate to and work with the people around you.
+But the ability to relate to and work with the people around you is just as crucial.

 Manhole covers?
 Really?
 Interviewing for technical positions can be tricky, but it can also be fun, if you know what interviewers are looking for.